 David Preece, Corporate Partner at FBC Manby Bowdler, is part of the firm's expert team helping a clients prepare for GDPR.

-"One of the key considerations of the regulation being enforced from May this year is that it’s new penalties will come into force and they are potentially devastating compared to what we have now.
+"One of the key considerations of the regulation is that it’s new penalties will come into force and they are potentially devastating compared to what we have now.

 "There are two tiers: the first is up to €10m or two per cent of a company’s global turnover of the previous year, whichever is the higher; the second is up to €20m or four per cent of the previous year’s turnover, again, whichever is higher.
 This is a significant difference to the fines the Information Commissioner’s Office can currently levy.